MicrosoftDocs/learn/learn-pr/student-evangelism/develop-secure-iot-solutions-azure-sphere-iot-central/includes/1-introduction.md

 The proposed new system would have the following factors:

 * It would need the sensors within the lab at multiple points.
+* The system must be secure from attack as some experiments are very sensitive and expensive.
 * These sensors will automate the reading of air pressure, temperature, humidity, and light conditions at defined intervals.
 * The sensor data from the devices will be transmitted securely for the analysis of data trends.
 * Able to control a heating, ventilation, and air conditioning unit (HVAC) to automatically adjust the environment to match requires for lab experiments.

-This solution will thus provide a platform to create secure IoT solutions without worrying about the underlying security vulnerabilities.
-Additionally, the system can trigger an alarm or alert message to a concerned authority when any of the defined variables drops below a specific threshold range.
+The solution must be built on an IoT platform that is highly secure, that is protected from attack and software bugs.
+Additionally, the system can trigger an alarm or alert message to a concerned authority when any of the defined parameters fall outside of expected ranges.

 ![The illustration shows an Azure Sphere dashboard based on scenario.](../media/azure-sphere-dashboard.png)